-Monte Carlo methods are of great importance in simulation [36], computational finance, numerical integration, computational physics [13, 24], etc. Due to Moore's Law and increases in parallelism, the statistical quality of random number generators is becoming even more important than in the past.
-A program running on a supercomputer might use $10^9$ random numbers per second over a period of many hours (or even months in some cases), so $10^{16}$ or more random numbers might contribute to the result.
-Small correlations or other deficiencies in the random number generator could easily lead to spurious effects and invalidate the results of the computation, see e.g. [13, 34].
+Monte Carlo and quasi-Monte Carlo methods are of great importance in simulation [20], computational finance, numerical integration, computational physics [7, 13], etc. Due to Moore's Law and increases in parallelism, the statistical quality of random number generators is becoming even more important than in the past.
+A program running on a supercomputer might use 10^9 random numbers per second over a period of many hours (or even months in some cases), so 10^{16} or more random numbers might contribute to the result.
+Small correlations or other deficiencies in the random number generator could easily lead to spurious effects and invalidate the results of the computation, see e.g. [7, 19].

 Applications require random numbers with various distributions (e.g. normal, exponential, Poisson, ...) but the algorithms used to generate these random numbers almost invariably require a good uniform random number generator.
-A notable exception is Wallace's method [7,39] for normally distributed numbers.
 In this paper we consider only the generation of uniformly distributed numbers.
-Usually we are concerned with real numbers $u_n$ that are intended to be uniformly distributed on the interval [0, 1).
-Sometimes it is convenient to consider integers $U_n$ in some range $0 \leq U_n < m$ .
+Usually we are concerned with real numbers u_n that are intended to be uniformly distributed on the interval [0, 1).
+Sometimes it is convenient to consider integers U_n in some range $0 \leq U_n < m$.
 In this case we require $u_n = U_n/m$ to be (approximately) uniformly distributed.

 Pseudo-random numbers generated in a deterministic fashion on a digital computer can not be truly random.
-What is required is that finite segments rpb217 of the sequence $(u_0, u_1, \dots)$ behave in a manner indistinguishable from a truly random sequence.
+What is required is that finite segments of the sequence (u_0, u_1, \dots) behave in a manner indistinguishable from a truly random sequence.
 In practice, this means that they pass all statistical tests that are relevant to the problem at hand.
 Since the problems to which a library routine will be applied are not known in advance, random number generators in subroutine libraries should pass a number of stringent statistical tests (and not fail any) before being released for general use.